timbleman/Window_curtain_alarm/README.md

 ![Installed hardware.
 Window can still be opened.](./pics/curtain_window_closed.jpg "Installed hardware.
 Window can still be opened.")

 ## Changelog
-* V1.1: Added a locally acessible, basic webpage.
+* V1.1: Added a locally accessible, basic webpage.
 Improved 3D files slightly.
 Minor bug fixes.
 * V1.0: Initial release.
-Controls using button and TCP socket.
+Controls using a hardware button and a TCP socket.

 ## Features
 ### Implemented features
 * Automatically keeping track of time
 * One wake and sleep time for each weekday
-* Belt driven opening and closing of curtains
+* Belt-driven opening and closing of curtains
-* Socket based user communication
+* Socket-based user communication
+* Local webpage for communication
 * Button for snoozing one day and manually opening and closing the curtain
 * PCB design
+* STL files for assembling the project
 ### Possible future work
 * Multiple wake and sleep times for each weekday
 * WPS button for easy WIFI connection
-* Locally hosting a website for more comfortable interaction
-* Different end stop locations
+* Different endstop locations
 * Using more advanced features of the TMC2209 stepper driver (e.g.: sensorless homing)
 * Sync multiple curtains
 ### Intentional limitations